Kendr.org

 Surface Primary user What it does

-index.html and marketing pages Prospects and evaluators Explains the product story, use cases, and early-access positioning.
+index.html and marketing pages Prospects and evaluators Explains the product story, use cases, download paths, and install positioning.

 docs/developer-api.html Developers before sign-in Shows the public hosted API contract, SDK references, schema download, and surface explorer.

-/api/* and OAuth routes Apps, scripts, and backend services Handles account auth, OAuth, API key issuance, purchases, dashboard reads, and routed queries.
+/api/* and OAuth routes Apps, scripts, and backend services Handles account auth, OAuth, API key issuance, purchases, dashboard reads, and hosted queries.

 portal.html and user-dashboard.html Customers Handles registration, sign-in, wallet purchases, API key management, and customer-visible dashboard state.